 Congress established the NHPRC in 1934 to promote the preservation and use of America's documentary heritage.
 Each year Congress appropriates up to $10 million for grants.
 More about the grant program can be accessed on the NHPRC Grant Program page.

-Governor Mike Huckabee designated Dr. Wendy Richter, State Historian and Director of the Arkansas History Commission, to serve as state records coordinator and chairman of the AHRAB.
+Dr. Lisa Speer, State Historian and Director of the Arkansas History Commission, serves as state records coordinator and chairman of the AHRAB.
 The seven member board of the Arkansas History Commission, which is appointed by the governor, also serves as the AHRAB.
 The AHRAB meets quarterly, normally on the first Thursday of March, June, September and December.

 Do you need information on grant applications to fund historical records projects?
 Please contact:

 Arkansas History Commission

 One Capitol Mall

 Little Rock, AR 72201